remla23-team12/model-training/README.md

 ## Pylint

-All files have been well documented and reach full score using pylint, verify by :
+All files have been well documented and reach full score using pylint, verify this by executing the following command:

 ```bash
 pylint --load-plugins=dslinter src/<dir>/<testFile>.py